-7.1 Local authorities receive a significant proportion of their funding through the Business Rates Retention (BRR) system.
+- 7.1 Local authorities receive a significant proportion of their funding through the Business Rates Retention (BRR) system.
 For 2022/23 Somerset West and Taunton is not within the Somerset Business Rates Pool due to the reduction in business rates funding expected and adverse impact on the balance of risk and reward to pooling this brings.
-Up until 2021/22 the pooling arrangement has been beneficial for Somerset West and Taunton and the other pool member authorities.

-- 7.2 The Provisional Finance Settlement in December 2021 confirmed the baseline, safety net and tariff for 2022/23.
+Up until 2021/22 the pooling arrangement has been beneficial for Somerset West and Taunton and the other pool member authorities. - 7.2 The Finance Settlement confirmed the baseline, safety net and tariff for 2022/23.
 In order to support businesses, there will be no inflationary increase in business rates bills, with Somerset West and Taunton receiving grant from Government to compensate the loss of funding through this 'freeze'.
-Local estimates for total business rates income are not yet completed at the time of writing the report and are due to be completed by the end of January 2021.
-These will determine the net income retained by Somerset West and Taunton including growth above the baseline. - 7.3 A summary of the 2022/23 Retained Funding current estimate is shown in the table below.
-This will be updated following completion of the NNDR1 at the end of January 2022.
+The NNDR1 has now been completed and this has improved the estimated total business rate income retained by SWT by £381k compared to previous estimates. - 7.3 A summary of the 2022/23 Retained Funding current estimate is shown in the table below.